The Algerian Iris

 We have been growing these for many years in a lightly shaded position beneath a deciduous tree and they seem to love it.

-The Algerian Iris comes in a number or forms, and flower color will differ, usually from blue to purple, however other forms are available including :
+This is an Iris comes in a number or forms, and flower colour will differ, usually from blue to purple, however other forms are available including :

 - A white flowering variety, Iris unguicularis ‘Alba, same flower form but white with yellow’ is also available for sale.